Ted Hills: 1995–1997

 After 30 years away, Ted returns to Walford in 1995 with his children after hearing of Den (believed dead at the time) and Pete's deaths.
 His return is not welcomed by Pete's sister, Pauline Fowler (Wendy Richard), who still blames him for almost ruining her brother's life.
 Baker (Martyn Read), the father of the boy Jimmy killed, follows Ted to Walford and makes threats towards his family.
 Kathy's husband Phil Mitchell (Steve McFadden) intervenes and informs Baker that Ted is not responsible for the boy's murder as he suspects, but that Jimmy is.
 Jimmy is beaten by the Bakers and decides to flee Walford so Ted and his family will be safe.
 Ted purchases a shop on Bridge Street and names it 'Hills' Hardware'; he attempts to get Tony involved, but Tony is largely uninterested.

 Ted is strict and overprotective of his family and has a bad temper which gets him into trouble.
 He struggles when he finds out that his son Tony is bisexual and nearly disowns him, losing many friends in the Square as a result.
 When his daughter Sarah runs away, he beats Robbie Jackson (Dean Gaffney) unconscious and puts him in hospital, suspecting that he has raped Sarah.
 In fact, Sarah had propositioned Robbie and fled Walford in shame after they had sex.
 Ted later receives a two-year suspended sentence for the attack on Robbie.
 Ted's behaviour frequently alienates his children and is his main source of conflict in Walford.

 By 1997, Ted's business is floundering; he runs up huge debts and has to close the shop.
 When he is offered a job on a building project in Dubai, he accepts, leaving Walford and his children who refuse to go with him.
 He later moves to South Africa, and is joined there by Kathy in 1998.

+Reception

+Lewis Knight from Radio Times opined that Ted "had a disastrous professional and personal period" during his stint on the soap.